5. Page body

 Font selection

-The Font submenu lets you apply one of two global styles (defined in the Global font styles menu): body (applied by default for the content style) or title (applied by default for the title style).
+The Font submenu lets you apply one of two global styles (defined in the Global Styles menu): body (applied by default for the content style) or title (applied by default for the title style).

 You can apply a custom style by selecting a font from this part of the drop-down menu.